kubernetes/kubernetes/docs/admin/kube-apiserver.md

-      --etcd-cafile="": SSL Certificate Authority file used to secure etcd communication --etcd-certfile="": SSL certification file used to secure etcd communication --etcd-keyfile="": SSL key file used to secure etcd communication --etcd-prefix="/registry": The prefix for all resource paths in etcd.
+      --etcd-cafile="": SSL Certificate Authority file used to secure etcd communication --etcd-certfile="": SSL certification file used to secure etcd communication --etcd-keyfile="": SSL key file used to secure etcd communication --etcd-password="": The password for the specified user to add as an authorization header.
+      --etcd-prefix="/registry": The prefix for all resource paths in etcd.
       --etcd-quorum-read[=false]: If true, enable quorum read
       --etcd-servers=[]: List of etcd servers to watch (http://ip:port), comma separated.
       --etcd-servers-overrides=[]: Per-resource etcd servers overrides, comma separated.
 The individual override format: group/resource#servers, where servers are http://ip:port, semicolon separated.
+      --etcd-username="": The user credential to add as an authorization header to etcd.
       --event-ttl=1h0m0s: Amount of time to retain events.
 Default 1 hour.
       --experimental-keystone-url="": If passed, activates the keystone authentication plugin --external-hostname="": The hostname to use when generating externalized URLs for this master (e.g. Swagger API Docs.)